dspetukhov/data-quality-automated-evaluator/README.md

 #### `date_column`

-This value defines the column in data to calculate target average, which is class balance in machine learning binary classification problems.
-The calculation result will be shown in the `Overview` section of the markdown report.
-It is not obligatory to specify this value.
+This value defines the column to aggregate data by the specified time interval.
+It is obligatory to have date column specified and this can be done in a few different ways:

+- explicitly in this configuration section,
+- create `date_column` via `transformations`,
+- having column with the name `date_column` in data.

 #### `time_interval`